-There is a good news for gamers as Intel has started shipping next-generation Optane SSDs for use in data centers.
+There is good news for gamers as Intel has started shipping next-generation Optane SSDs for use in data centers.
 Now ‘Every gamer is going to want to have 3D Xpoint.”

 Those were words from Intel’s CEO Brian Krzanich when updating investors on the company’s Optane technology, which the chipmaker believes could ultimately replace SSDs and DRAM in PCs and servers.